200 S Center St., Bldg 1

 Project-Based Voucher (PBV) program

 The PBV program provides additional housing opportunities for very low- and extremely low-income families and individuals.
 It gives rental assistance to specific housing units that are determined to be affordable, decent, sanitary and safe.
 We have project-based vouchers for: Escobedo at Verde Vista, 435 N Hibbert, Mesa, AZ 85201 and La Mesita Apartments, 2254 W Main St., Mesa, AZ 85201.
+For more information, please visit our Wait List Information page.

 Family Unification Program (FUP)